Getting Started with the Playground Application

 Complete the steps below for an example of an end-to-end scenario for proactive chat.

-- Make sure the Playground application is open and you have a logged in and ready agent in either the Web Engagement Chat or Web Engagement Voice agent groups.
+- Make sure the Playground application is open and you have a logged in and ready agent in the Web Engagement Chat agent group.

 - Click Engage! next to the Singleton business rule.